 Chief of Police

-•To establish partnerships with all members of our community: citizens, businesses and schools
+•Establish partnerships with all facets of our community to include all citizens, businesses, and schools

-•To be responsive to the needs of our community in addressing school issues, gangs, graffiti and quality of life issues that affect all of us
+•Be responsive to the needs of our community in addressing school issues, gangs, graffiti, and quality of life issues that affect all of us